romanejaquez/responsive-ui-flutter-workshop/step_06/instructions.md

 ![LayoutBuilder](https://romanejaquez.github.io/responsive-ui-flutter-workshop/images/step6_1.png)

-To a two-column layout, where the top row switches to becoming a column and shifts its contents to the right side of the main column:
+To a two-column layout, where the top row switches to become a column and shifts its contents to the right side of the main column:

 ![LayoutBuilder](https://romanejaquez.github.io/responsive-ui-flutter-workshop/images/step6_2.png)